LINDA: 2009, AGE 47: Jun 24, 2009 | Age: 47

 He told me they had found something on my left ovary but was not sure if it was only a cyst.
 It was a very common thing for women to have this cyst, and they usually erupt on their own.
 Not knowing for sure, he ordered another ultrasound after I completed my next menstrual cycle.
 By the way, FYI, I would do a pelvic ultrasound over a mammogram anyway.

 Again, we get the same results.
 Something there.
 He sends me to an OBGYN to confirm that it is a mass.
 But whether it is cancerous or not, she does not know.
-She orders more tests.
+She orders more kits.
 Now, she orders a CA125 test to check for cancer.

 Grave news

 Another week passes before I see her smiling face.
-She does not believe it to be cancer because the CA125 Lab test came back negative.
-She suggested that we do a total hysterectomy since I’m past the childbearing years and I had a few cysts on the right ovary.
+She does not believe it to be cancer because the CA125 Lab result came back negative.
+She suggested that we do a total hysterectomy since I’m past the childbearing years, and I had a few cysts on the right ovary.
 At this point, we just needed to relieve the pain.
 I agreed with the same confidence that she had.

 It was all set.
 We were glad everything had indicated no sign of cancer.
 Surgery would take place on March 10th.
 Sure, I was nervous, but I couldn’t wait to be relieved of the pain I had already endured for some five months.
 I knew I would be out of commission for a few short weeks, but then life would return to normalcy.